 Return houses

-As regards families with children, they can be detained in return houses.
-The family or housing units in the return homes are individual houses or apartments where families are detained during the time required to prepare their return to the country of origin, their readmission by the EU Member State responsible for processing their asylum application, or to be authorized to stay further in the territory (see Alternatives to detention).
+As regards families with children, they can be held in return houses, also called family units or FITT.
+The family or housing units in the return homes are individual houses or apartments where families are held during the time required to prepare their return to the country of origin, their readmission by the EU Member State responsible for processing their asylum application, or to be authorised to stay further in the territory.
 When those families with children are being transferred from the border, these persons are legally speaking not considered to have entered the territory.

-In 2021, there were 5 sites with 28 housing units with a capacity of 169 persons spread over the communes of Zulte, Tielt, Tubize, Sint-Gillis-Waas and Beauvechain.
-A total of 205 persons resided in the housing units throughout that year, compared to 497 persons in 2019.
-Out of the 205 persons in 2021, 85 were adults and 120 were children.
-Moreover, 21 families were released in 2021.[6]
+In 2022, there were 5 sites with 28 housing units with a capacity of 169 persons spread over the communes of Zulte, Tielt, Tubize, Sint-Gillis-Waas and Beauvechain.
+A total of 111 families, which amounts to 347 persons (195 children, 105 woman and 47 man) resided in the housing units throughout that year.
+The majority of the families detained in return houses have made applications for international protection at the border (in 2022, 91 out of the 111 families).
+The average duration of stay is 41 days.
+At least 35 families were released in 2022.[10]

 In its general policy note in November 2021, the previous Secretary of State declared the intention to create more places in the return houses.
 The plan to double places in return houses was then repeated on a blog post of the current Secretary of State in December 2022.[11]
 Until now, no independent evaluation of the conditions of such facilities has been carried out, although NGOs have urged for it.[12]